 MIG welding produces a number of by products the welder needs to be aware of and mitigate.

-Earlier in the article I mentioned spatter - bits of molten metal that leave the weld pool looking a bit like fireworks.
-And pointed you to a document where I detail exactly what spatter is.
+Earlier in the article I mentioned spatter – bits of molten metal that leave the weld pool looking a bit like fireworks.
+And pointed you to a document where you’ll find out exactly what spatter is.

 The aim in MIG welding is to keep spatter to a minimum and wear protective clothing to protect yourself while welding from burns from spatter.